Skip to main content

 Single-Port Architectures

-To run Network Address Translation (NAT) or Port Address Translation (PAT), you must provide your own router or firewall as shown:
+To run Network Address Translation (NAT) or Port Address Translation (PAT), you must provide your own router or firewall.

 Dual-Port Architectures